 For the present, the EU battlegroup formations have not been used to operations.

-Finland has participated in the standby periods six times.
-Finland will participate in a Germany-led battlegroup on the latter half of 2020.
+Finland has participated in the standby periods seven times.
+Finland participated in a Germany-led battlegroup on the latter half of 2020.

 Nations volunteer to the EU battlegroup roster like to the Union's crisis management operations in general and each member state has the right to decide about its contribution nationally.